sinwindie/OSINT/README.md

 # OSINT
-Collections of Javascript bookmarklets created to aid in OSINT collection
+Collections of Tools, Bookmarks, and other guides created to aid in OSINT collection

 Feel free to add to your own investigative toolkit, however you may NOT sell or host this without obtaining prior permission.